Tanusmitadash/Tanusmitadash/README.md

 - 👋 Hi, I’m @Tanusmitadash
-- 👀 I’m interested in Data Science and Artificial intelligence.
+- 👀 I’m interested in LLMs .
 - 🌱 I’m currently learning IoT and embedded firmware development.
-- 💞️ I’m looking to collaborate on someone who can help me in understanding Data Science and help me in same.
+- 💞️ I’m looking to collaborate on someone who can help me in understanding advanced topics in machine learning and help me in same.
 - 📫 How to reach me ? gmail:tanudash94@gmail.com

 <!---